Vaidehi13/MovieTicketBooking/README.md

 ## Fetch top 100 famous movies
 Integrated IMDB API to fetch top 100 famous movies with application using RESTTemplate

+## Caching
+Caching is implemented using Redis Cloud

 ## Application monitoring
 The application health metrics are monitored with the help of actuator